 Tim Ingold (UK) is currently Chair of Social Anthropology at the University of Aberdeen.
 He writes and teaches on issues on the interface between anthropology, archaeology, art and architecture.
 Design affiliated books by his hand include Lines: A Brief History (2OO7), Being Alive: Essays on Movement, Knowledge and Description (2O11) and Making: anthropology, archaeology, art and architecture (2O13). www.abdn.ac.uk

-Field Essays is an ongoing research about the nature of creative processes initiated by designer Sophie Krier (Lux/B), and published by independent art publisher Onomatopee (NL).
+Field Essays is an ongoing research about the nature of creative processes initiated by designer Sophie Krier (Lux/B), and published by independent project space & art publisher Onomatopee (NL).

 In essence, Field Essays tries to capture the way of working of a designer, as well as the sources and motives behind the work.
 Every issue therefore matches an emerging designer with an artist, thinker or scientist as a way to create an interesting dialogue, and a new perspective on design.
 Moving back and forth between reflection and field work, Field Essays can be seen as a growing visual grammar of design research.